yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 Find your information here: [https://www.cyberbackgroundchecks.com/](https://www.cyberbackgroundchecks.com/).
 If it’s listed, remove it here. [https://www.cyberbackgroundchecks.com/removal](https://www.cyberbackgroundchecks.com/removal).
 You will need to confirm by clicking a link sent via email.

 ### Dataveria
 Find your information here: [https://dataveria.com/](https://dataveria.com/).
 Opt out by entering the specific profile URL you find here: [https://dataveria.com/ng/control/privacy](https://dataveria.com/ng/control/privacy).
+You will need to confirm your opt-out request by clicking on a link sent to you via email.

 ### ☠ FamilyTreeNow
 Search for yourself and remove your information here: